Common Names

 - Diabetes

-Taurine reduced kidney disease caused by diabetes and improved blood sugar levels in lab studies.
-However, long-term taurine supplementation did not affect insulin response or blood glucose levels in overweight men prone to Type II diabetes. - High blood pressure
+Although lab studies suggest benefit, taurine supplementation did not improve insulin response or blood glucose levels in overweight men prone to type 2 diabetes. - High blood pressure

-Oral supplementation of taurine was shown to reduce blood pressure in humans. - Athletic performance
+A few studies suggest taurine supplementation may reduce blood pressure in humans. - Athletic performance

-Taurine supplementation helped improve exercise performance in some studies, but not in others.
-Additional, larger studies are needed to confirm this effect. - Weight loss
+Studies on taurine supplementation to improve exercise performance are mixed.
+Larger studies are needed to confirm this effect. - Weight loss

-In two small studies, taurine supplementation was shown to reduce weight in healthy overweight and obese individuals, but larger trials are needed. - Neuropathy
+Taurine supplementation reduced weight in overweight and obese individuals in a few small studies, but larger trials are needed. - Neuropathy

-Studies done in lab and in animal models indicate that taurine has neuroprotective effects.
-Human trials have yet to be conducted.
+Lab studies suggest that taurine has neuroprotective effects, but human trials have yet to be conducted.

 Case reports